-Transactions processed through DTC for Participants are subject to risk management controls which include Net Debit Cap as described in Principle 7 (Liquidity Risk) and Collateral Monitor as described in Principle
+Transactions processed through DTC for Participants are subject to risk management controls which include Net Debit Cap as described in Principle 7 (Liquidity Risk) and Collateral Monitor as described in Principle 5 (Collateral).
+Risk management controls apply to Participant accounts and activities, whether the transaction is proprietary to the Participant or on behalf of its customers.

-85 This may have the effect of automatically placing the Participant on the Watch List as a result of the downgrade.
+84 This may have the effect of automatically placing the Participant on the Watch List as a result of the downgrade.
 The CRRM is utilized to risk rate U.S. banks, U.S. broker-dealer and foreign bank Members.